OctopusDeploy/blog/blog/2025-05/design-journey-kubernetes-live-status/index.md

 That's exactly what we did with the design for diffs.

-### A surprisingly useful addition: The deployment timeline
+## A surprisingly useful addition: The deployment timeline

 We originally created the deployment timeline to simplify navigation between Octopus deployments and the live status page.

 [Timeline screenshot]

-After sharing a mockup in our internal Slack, Paul, our CEO, commented that we should add a redeploy button to it.
-That would allow you to quickly roll back to a previous successful release if you see an issue with the live status.
+After sharing a mockup in our internal Slack, Paul Stovell, our CEO, commented that we should add a redeploy button to it.
+That would let you quickly roll back to a previous successful release if you see an issue with the live status.
 That’s how we (accidentally) designed a feature that helps close the loop from diagnosing an issue to actually fixing it.

-This project had many interesting twists and turns, but my favourite has to be the surprising usefulness of the deployment timeline.
+This project had many interesting twists and turns, but my favorite has to be the surprising usefulness of the deployment timeline.

 Being able to diagnose an issue is helpful, but redeploying and seeing your application running again takes it a step further.
 Empowering developers to fix their own apps is exactly why we built Kubernetes Live Object Status.